Thartvigsen/thartvigsen.github.io/README.md

 # Research Interests

-Broadly, I am interested in machine learning for clinical decision making.
-This domains combines my interests/work in irregularly-sampled multivariate time series (for example a patient's lab results), partially-observable markov decision processes (which medication should be given at a given time?), and Recurrent Neural Networks (high-capacity sequence modeling).
+I am interested in machine learning for clinical decision making.
+This domain combines my interests/work in irregularly-sampled multivariate time series (for example a patient's lab results), partially-observable markov decision processes (which medication should be given at a given time?), and Recurrent Neural Networks (high-capacity sequence modeling).
 So far, I have tackled specific topics such as time series interpolation, classifying clinical time series and sequences of notes, early classification, attributed document classification, and multi-source meta-embeddings for clinical notes.

 Please feel free to contact me with questions regarding my research or Data Science at WPI at twhartvigsen 'at' wpi 'dot' edu.